Working With Us

 Yes.
 We only purchase diamonds from suppliers who participate in the Kimberly Process, an International body that monitors the diamond trade and controls the import and export of rough diamonds to ensure the stones are not financing violence.
 We often recommend and shop for estate, vintage or older stones for customers who like the idea of repurposing stones and metals.

 We provide custom project clients or pieces purchased with us valued over $3,500 with Insurance Replacement Valuations.
 The document will outline the details of the jewelry pieces if they ever need to be replaced.
-In addition, as a service, third-party appraisals can be arranged in our store for a fee.
-Please contact us if you need more information on arranging an appraisal for your piece(s).
+A formal appraisal requires an independent assessment by a certified appraiser, this service is not offered in our store at this time.

 Yes, we do.
 Part of owning jewelry is maintaining it; And we can help you fix broken chains, reset stones, restring pearls, and replace clasps.
 Let us know how we can help you!